-Research in the Advanced Nanomaterials for Energy Storage and Conversion group is aimed at studying the unique structure and properties of nanomaterials used for electrochemical energy devices such as batteries, supercapacitors, fuel cells, and photovoltaics as well as other systems.
+Welcome!
+Research in the Advanced Nanomaterials for Energy Storage and Conversion group is aimed at studying the unique structure and properties of nanomaterials used for electrochemical energy devices such as batteries, supercapacitors, fuel cells, and water electrolyzers as well as other systems.
+The study of nanomaterials can provide materials with higher performance, lower cost, improved safety, and reduced environmental impact for a variety of energy generation, energy storage, and and energy conversion processes.
 Our work involves three primary areas:

 Our group works on the synthesis, structure, and properties of materials to develop materials with improved performance.
 Developing structure-property relationships is a critical aspect of our research.